geraldOslo/EndodonticMeasurements/README.md

 ## Configuration
 The plugin looks for `Endodontic_Measurements.cfg` in the following locations:
+1. The ImageJ `plugins/` directory (Recommended for manually dragged JARs).
+2. The `ImageJ/plugins/Endodontic_Measurements_2.0/` directory.
-1. The local directory where the plugin is running.
+3. The local directory where the plugin is running.
-2. `ImageJ/plugins/Endodontic_Measurements/`.

 **Config Options:**
 - `operator`: <Your Name/ID>